-We didn’t plan to go to the almost 14,000-ft Mauna Kea Summit on this trip to the Big Island.
-Although we loved the idea, we knew four-wheel-drive was necessary, adverse conditions were possible, most rental car companies forbid you from taking your car to the top, and it was far out of the way of where we’d be staying while house sitting in Pahoa.
+We didn’t plan to take the almost 14,000-ft adventure friving to Mauna Kea Summit on this trip to the Big Island.
+Although we loved the idea, we knew four-wheel drive was necessary, adverse conditions were possible, most rental car companies forbid you from taking your car to the top, and it was far out of the way of where we’d be staying while house sitting in Pahoa.

-However, once we arrived for our sit, the homeowners assured us that the dogs would be fine, their four-wheel-drive truck could definitely handle it, and that we shouldn’t miss the chance to go to the top of Mauna Kea.
-Okay … fine, twist our arm!
+However, once we arrived for our sit, the homeowners assured us that the dogs would be fine, their four-wheel-drive truck could definitely handle it, and that we shouldn’t miss the chance to go to the summit of Mauna Kea.
+Okay … fine, twist our arms!

 Mauna Kea is the tallest point in Hawaii.
 And if measured from its base (below the surface of the ocean), it is considered the tallest mountain in the world – at more than six miles tall!
 It is one of the only places in the world where you can go from sea level to almost 14k feet!

-The temperature at the top can also get very cold – even creating blizzard-like conditions at some points in the year (even in summer!)
+The temperature at the top can also get very cold – even creating blizzard-like conditions at some points in the year on the Big Island of Hawaii (even in summer!)

-It is also well known as an astronomical observatory with multiple large telescopes at the Mauna Kea summit.
+It is also well known as an astronomical observatory with multiple large telescopes at the Mauna Kea observatory at the summit.
 The road to the top was built to facilitate the building and use of the telescopes.
-And the bump in tourism seems to be an added bonus for the state of Hawaii.

 Mauna Kea is Sacred to Many Hawaiians

 It is very important to note that Mauna Kea is a sacred place for many native Hawaiians and others who value that ancestry.
 As you explore, be aware of your surroundings, read signs, and do not go off-trail.
 Be respectful of the importance this place holds to the Hawaiian people.
 Mauna Kea deserves your respect, as any holy place would.